 Baseline Survey: The first is the baseline survey that participants complete at the beginning of the study.
 This survey is intended to elicit participants' perceived value and use of social media applications as well as basic demographic information.
 The full set of questions is provided in subsection A.2.

-There are two questions which require additional explanation.
-The first is that I elicit the monetary value that participants assign to each application using a switching multiple price list (Andersen et al., 2006).
-I provide them with a list of offers ranging from \$0 - \$500 and ask them if they would be willing to accept this monetary offer in exchange for having this application restricted on their phone for a week.
-I ask them to select the cut-off offer, which represents the minimum amount they would be willing to accept to have the application restricted.
-This elicitation
+The main question which requires additional explanation and is crucial for the participants' incentives for participating is that I elicit the monetary value that participants assign to each application using a switching multiple price list between \$0 and \$500 (Andersen et al., 2006).
+This elicitation is incentive-compatible since the participants are made aware that, at the end of the study period, two participants will have one application and one offer randomly selected to be fulfilled and thus have an additional restriction beyond the main portion of the study.